KishanKancharagunta/Computer-Networks/11_data-comm_digital-trans.md

 ### Unipolar NRZ (Non Return to Zero)
 - The signal does not return to zero at the middle of the bit.
-- positive voltage defines bit 1, zero voltage defines bit 0.
+- positive voltage defines bit 1, zero voltage defines bit 0. <br>
 ![](fig/NRZ.png)

 ### Polar NRZ-Level & NRZ-Invert